 The toxins given off by bacteria cause the gums to become red, puffy and swollen.
 When this happens, the gums can start to pull away from the teeth creating spaces called pockets.
 These pockets collect more bacteria and then gum disease gets worse.

 What’s The Big Deal?

+Please refer to the American Academy of Periodontology for more details on gum disease.
 Not taking good care of our teeth and gums can lead to more than gum disease.
-Research has linked gum disease to many other diseases and health conditions.
+Research has linked gum disease with many other diseases and health conditions.

 Although gum disease may contribute to these health problems, it’s important to know that just because two conditions occur at the same time, doesn’t necessarily mean that one condition caused the other.
 That is why researchers are studying what happens when gum disease is treated in people who have these health problems.

 Types of Gum Disease

 There are many forms of gum disease.
 The most common forms are gingivitis and adult periodontitis.

 The earliest stage is gingivitis which affects only the gum tissue and not the supporting bone structure.
 This form of gum disease is reversible.

 In gingivitis, the gums become tender, red, swollen and bleed easily.
 This happens when the toxins in plaque irritate the gums.

 You may notice when you brush or floss that there is a pinkish color to the toothpaste you spit out into the sink.
 This is a sign that you have bleeding gums and is most often the first sign of gum disease you will notice.